tobiasnowacki/tobiasnowacki.github.io/_pages/about.md

   - /about.html
 ---

-Welcome!
 I am a PhD Student at Stanford University's Department of Political Science.
-My research interests include comparative politics and (quantitative) political methodology.
+I am interested in how electoral incentives affect strategic decision-making under aggregate uncertainty: how do voters and politicians change their behaviour when they learn more precise information about the next election, and how do institutions, such as electoral systems, moderate such changes?
+I am working Gary Cox, Andy Eggers, and Andy Hall.

+I hold a BA in Philosophy, Politics, and Economics from the University of Warwick and an MSc in Politics Research from the University of Oxford (St. Cross College).
+Before coming to Stanford, I was enrolled for the DPhil in Politics at the University of Oxford (Nuffield College).